kumahq/kuma-website/docs/docs/dev/explore/dpp-on-universal.md

 If data plane proxy went down ungracefully, then the following sequence of the events should happen:
 1. Since xDS connection between proxy and kuma-cp is inactive, Dataplane proxy will be marked as Offline after `KUMA_METRICS_DATAPLANE_IDLE_TIMEOUT`, by default it happens after 5 minutes.
-2. Offline data plane proxies deleted automatically after `KUMA_RUNTIME_UNIVERSAL_DATAPLANE_CLEANUP_AGE`, by default it's 72h.
+2. Offline data plane proxies are deleted automatically after `KUMA_RUNTIME_UNIVERSAL_DATAPLANE_CLEANUP_AGE`, by default it's 72h.